-The most common form is the ITR-1 form which is to be used by salaried people with one or more of the following sources of income:
+There are different ITR forms which must be used for different sources of income such as salary, business or profession, capital gains, etc. The most common form is the ITR-1 form which is to be used by salaried people who have one or more of the following sources of income:

 - Income from salary

-- Home loan for one house property (self-occupied or rented out)
+- Home loan and/or rental income for one house property

-- Interest income from bank deposits and fixed deposits
+- Interest income from savings accounts and/or fixed deposits

 - Income from a part-time business, profession or hobby (provided such income is not substantial)

-The following are the contents of the Java utility ZIP file.
+The following are the contents of the ITR-1 Java utility ZIP file.
 You need to extract the ZIP file in a folder as shown below, and then double-click on ITR.bat file to launch the Java program (or ITR.sh on Linux or Mac OS X).
-You must have Java version 1.7 or later installed on your computer, failing which you will be prompted to install or upgrade to the same.

-The ITR-1 return preparation software consists of five tabs (excluding the Instructions tab): Personal Information, Income Details, Tax Details, Taxes Paid And Verification and 80G.
+The ITR-1 return preparation software consists of six tabs (excluding the Instructions tab): Personal Information, Income Details, Tax Details, Taxes Paid And Verification, 80G and AL (Assets & Liabilities).
 On each tab, there will be fields that need to be filled in by you.
 There will also be some fields that are greyed out or green in color.
 You only need to fill the white fields.
 The grey and green fields will be filled in automatically depending on the values entered in other fields.

 To save time and effort, click on Pre-fill button on the top.
 This will pre-fill most fields in the ITR.
-It will fill your personal details from your PAN records or previous ITR filed, and your financial details from your Form 26 AS.
+It will auto-fill your personal details from your PAN records or previous ITR filed and your income and tax paid details from your Form 26 AS.
 Do check and confirm that the details and figures entered are correct, though.

 The utility also allows you to save the data entered if you wish to quit and continue later.
-To do so, click on “Save” button at the top and save the XML file generated.
-Next time, click on “Open” to import the data from the saved XML file and continue from where you left off.
+To do so, click on the “Save” or “Save draft” buttons at the top and save the XML or .draft files generated.
+Next time, you can click on “Open” to import the data from the saved file and continue from where you left off.